mdey0108/new-gem/README.md

 Feel free to enhance and customize the project to meet your specific needs.
 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/deymahe/new-gem.git/issues).

 Happy coding! 🚀

+Subject: Request for Work from Home Due to Shoulder Injury

+Dear Sudip,

+I wanted to inform you that I met with an accident recently and have injured my shoulder.
+As advised by the doctor, I need to rest and avoid any physical strain for the next two weeks to ensure proper recovery.

+Due to this, I will not be able to come to the office during this period.
+However, I am capable of continuing my work from home and will ensure that my tasks are managed without any disruption.

+Please let me know if you need any further details or medical documents.
+I appreciate your understanding and support.

+Thank you.

+Best regards,
+Mahesh